fastrgv/Asud/README.md

 My viewpoint differs from many real experts because, often, what they consider fun, I consider tedium, particularly in having to memorize an endless list of abstruse techniques and patterns.

-More recently however, Set Equivalence Theory techniques have reignited my excitement.
+More recently however, learning some Set Equivalence Theory techniques has rekindled my excitement and fascination.

 ----------------------------------------------